 - Consult the ProAssurance Risk Resource Guidelines to review documentation fundamentals, available on the secure services portal

-- Develop a screening policy (i.e., temperature, cough, difficulty breathing, new loss of smell and taste) to identify high risk patients.
-For patients exhibiting signs and symptoms compatible with COVID-19 follow state and local health department guidelines for testing
+- Develop a screening policy (i.e., temperature, cough, difficulty breathing, new loss of smell and taste) with pandemic infection control measures

 - Document screening information in the patient’s medical record.
 Consider creating a template with other relevant screening criteria, such as: travel history, on-site hand sanitizing, and face mask compliance for long-term use in the practice